 Participants need to enter by December 31, 2019 to reserve one of 20 4’ x 4’ snow blocks available for carving in Whiteside Park over the week.
 The contest is for amateur carvers and you may enter in one of the following categories: 1) Individual 2) Family or 3) Group.
-Prizes will be awarded for first place in each category, with certificates given for second place in each category.
+Prizes will be awarded for first and second places in each category.

 Twenty (20) blocks are available, one block per group, on a “first come, first served” basis according to entry order (click here to submit an entry online).

 Contestants may carve Monday, February 1 through Sunday, February 8, 2020.
 Judging will be held Sunday, February 8.
 (Judge’s Tip: the judges find carvings that have a cleverness to them more attractive.
 They also look for ways the basic block shape is changed, carved away, etc.)

 No colorants are allowed, but the theme is wide open for creativity!
 As we’ve seen in the past, it’s amazing what can be carved from snow!
 A sign will be left in the park for each group or individual who should pick a block and claim it with the sign.